-→ The administrative official will review the investigation report and make a determination regarding the validity of the complaint within five (5) school days after submission of the report.
+- The administrative official will review the investigation report and make a determination regarding the validity of the complaint within five (5) school days after submission of the report.
 This administrative official may, alternatively, determine that further investigation is necessary and, as such, refer the matter for additional investigation.
-When such additional investigatory steps are completed, the matter shall once again be submitted to this administrative official for decision.
+When such additional investigatory steps are completed, the matter shall once again be submitted to this administrative official for decision. - One of the following determinations will typically be made with respect to the complaint: - Unsubstantiated; - Unable to substantiate OR indeterminate OR incapable of determination; or - Substantiated prohibited conduct (in whole or in part). - Regardless of the determination made with respect to the complaint, the College may take appropriate action to minimize the opportunity for future issues or concerns to arise.

-- One of the following determinations will typically be made with respect to the complaint: - o Unsubstantiated; - o Unable to substantiate OR indeterminate OR incapable of determination; or - o Substantiated prohibited conduct (in whole or in part). - Regardless of the determination made with respect to the complaint, the College may take appropriate action to minimize the opportunity for future issues or concerns to arise. - Notification of Determination Regarding Complaint: 5 School Days - o Within five (5) school days after the determination has been made regarding the complaint, notice of the determination will be mailed or given to the complainant. - Appeal: 5 School days - If a complainant disagrees with the determination made regarding discrimination/harassment on the basis of one or more of the Protected Categories, the complainant may appeal the decision to the Compliance Coordinator (or to the Board of Trustees, if the Compliance Coordinator has made the determination that is being challenged).
+• Notification of Determination Regarding Complaint: 5 School days

+- Within five (5) school days after the determination has been made regarding the complaint, notice of the determination will be mailed or given to the complainant. - Appeal: 5 School days

+- If a complainant disagrees with the determination made regarding discrimination/harassment on the basis of one or more of the Protected Categories, the complainant may appeal the decision to the Compliance Coordinator (or to the Board of Trustees, if the Compliance Coordinator has made the determination that is being challenged).
 The complainant must submit a written appeal to the Compliance Coordinator no later than five (5) school days after the notification to the complainant has occurred.
-The written appeal should specifically state what is being appealed, the reason for the appeal, and the action that is desired. - → When an appeal has been made, the appeal will be processed as follows: - The appeal will be considered by one of the following: - Review of Appeal by Compliance Coordinator: 5 School days - → If a College official other than the Compliance Coordinator made the determination, the Compliance Coordinator will review the determination within five (5) school days or within a reasonable time thereafter for good cause. - Review of Appeal by Board of Trustees: Next Regularly Scheduled Meeting/within 30 days. - → If the Compliance Coordinator made the determination as to the validity of the complaint, the Compliance Coordinator will send the appeal to the Board of Trustees, which will review the determination at its next regularly scheduled meeting (or, at its option, at any meeting within thirty (30) days after the appeal is received).
+The written appeal should specifically state what is being appealed, the reason for the appeal, and the action that is desired. - When an appeal has been made, the appeal will be considered by one of the following processes:

+• Review of Appeal by Compliance Coordinator: 5 School days

+If a College official other than the Compliance Coordinator made the determination, the Compliance Coordinator will review the determination within five (5) school days or within a reasonable time thereafter for good cause.

+Review of Appeal by Board of Trustees: Next Regularly Scheduled Meeting/within 30 days.

+If the Compliance Coordinator made the determination as to the validity of the complaint, the Compliance Coordinator will send the appeal to the Board of Trustees, which will review the determination at its next regularly scheduled meeting (or, at its option, at any meeting within thirty (30) days after the appeal is received).